mahara/Castle.Facilities.NHibernateIntegration/README.md

 ## Tests

-The test cases run against a MSSQL Server 2008 database by default.
+The tests run against a MSSQL Server 2008 by default.
-But due to NHibernate's features, you can change the database to whathever you like.
+But due to NHibernate's features, you can change the database server to any of your choice.

-1. Modify the connection properties information.
+1. Create two databases on a database server, e.g.: "test" and "test2" on a MSSQL Server.

-   See file "facilityconfig.xml" for full details.
+2. Modify the connection information properties in "Castle.Facilities.NHibernateIntegration.Tests" project to use the databases created.

-2. Create two databases (test and test2 on a MSSQL Server will do).
+   See "App.config" and all "\*Configuration\*.xml" files for full details.